rust-lang/rust/src/doc/rustc-dev-guide/src/getting-started.md

 *Note*: we don't use stable `rustfmt`; we use a pinned version with a special config, so this may result in different style from normal `rustfmt` if you have format-on-save turned on.
 It's a good habit to run `./x.py fmt` before every commit, as this reduces conflicts later.
+The pinned verson is built under `build/<target>/stage0/bin/rustfmt`, so if you want, you can use it for a single file or for format-on-save in your editor, which can be faster than `./x.py fmt`.

 On last thing: you can use `RUSTC_LOG=XXX` to get debug logging.
 [Read more here][logging].
 Notice the `C` in `RUSTC_LOG`.
 Other than that, it uses normal